Industrial Technology - Surveying & Mapping BS Degree

 Advanced Technologies for Surveyors – Learn about High Definition Surveying (HDS), which is becoming the industry standard for surveying projects and any additional new surveying topics.

 Public Domain – Examine the disposition of public lands of the state of Texas.
 Investigate the basis of all land mineral development in the state of Texas.

 Applied Geodesy – Apply precise surveying technology in boundary location and surveying.
 Topics covered are: photogrammetry, GPS, GIS, remote sensing, coordinate systems and map projections.

 Career Outlook for Surveyors

-The U.S. Bureau of Labor Statistics anticipates employment growth of 19% for surveyors, cartographers, photogrammetrists, and surveying and mapping technicians through the decade ending in 2018.
-This is much faster growth than predicted for most other occupations.
-For more information, go to www.bls.gov/oco/ocos040.htm#outlook.
+The U.S. Bureau of Labor Statistics anticipates strong employment growth for surveyors, cartographers, photogrammetrists, and surveying and mapping technicians through the decade ending in 2022.
+For more, visit Occupational Outlook Handbook - Surveyors or Cartographers and Photogrammetrists or Surveying and Mapping Technicians.